Work programme (2026–2027)

 Improve timely and complete national reporting under paragraph 3 of Article 13 of the Convention

-(a) Classify and, as appropriate, publish information on Parties’ compliance with their annual national reporting obligations for 2018, 2019, 2020 and 2021 based on the assumptions, criteria and categories adopted by the Conference of the Parties at its thirteenth meeting[1] and the targets adopted by the Conference of the Parties at its fifteenth meeting;[2]
+(a) Classify and, as appropriate, publish information on Parties’ compliance with their annual national reporting obligations for 2022 and 2023 based on the assumptions, criteria and categories adopted by the Conference of the Parties at its thirteenth meeting (decision BC-13/9 para.12) and the targets adopted by the Conference of the Parties at its fifteenth meeting, (decision BC-15/17) ;

-(f) Consider elaborating and further assessing measures not included under paragraphs 20 (a) and (b) of the terms of reference of the Committee that may be required when a Party has not submitted its national report for two or more years since the report due in 2016, and report to the Conference of the Parties at its seventeenth meeting.
+(g) Review the measures, other than those under paragraphs 20 ˚(a) and (b) of the terms of reference of the Committee, that may be required when a Party has not submitted its national report for five or more years since the report due for 2018, and report to the Conference of the Parties at its eighteenth meeting.

 Scoping exercise:

-(a) Review the information provided in table 9 of the national reports transmitted for the years 2020 and 2021 with a view to estimating: (i) how many cases of illegal traffic there were; (ii) with respect to which wastes (including regionally based information); (iii) in which regions; and (iv) how they were resolved; and make recommendations based on the outcome of the review;
+(a) Review the information provided in table 9 of the national reports transmitted for the years 2022 and 2023, with a view to estimating: (i) how many cases of illegal traffic there were; (ii) which wastes those cases involved (including regionally based information and identifying wastes covered by the Montreal Protocol on Substances that Deplete the Ozone Layer (see decision BC-16/22: International cooperation and coordination with other organizations) as well as mercury wastes (see decision MC-5/10: Establishment of mercury waste thresholds); (iii) in which regions those cases occurred; and (iv) how they were resolved; and make recommendations based on the outcome of the review;

-(b) Assess the reasons for which Parties do not complete or have difficulties in completing table 9 of the reporting format and what measures could be recommended to the Conference of the Parties towards improving the rate of completion of table 9 as well as the quality of information provided therein;
+(c) Assess the reasons for which Parties do not complete or have difficulties in completing table 9 of the reporting format and what measures could be recommended to the Conference of the Parties towards improving the rate of completion of table 9 as well as the quality of information provided therein, or how to make the table more user-friendly;

-(c) Identify discrepancies in the information reported by Parties on cases that could constitute illegal traffic and make recommendations based on the outcome of the review.
+(d) Identify discrepancies in the information reported by Parties on cases that could constitute illegal traffic;

 National coordination mechanisms